jeswcollins/GMA/README.md

 Over the GMA's first summer, I had turned off the GMA's Auto-Sign Up feature so that it only provided reminders.
 With Auto-Sign Up disabled, more group meetings seemed to approach without anyone having signed up, at which point the GMA declared the meetings cancelled while asking the group members to reinstate the meeting via a group-wide email if any of them would like to do so.
 So far no one besides our boss has attempted to reinstate the meeting at that point, and so far he has only reinstated the meeting after the GMA's cancellation of it once.
 It is difficult to say that the lack of participation had been caused by the Auto Sign Up disabling, in part because our boss hadn't been in town during much of the same time.
 Our boss claimed he became aware of our tendency to not hold meetings in his absence because he read the cancellation e-mails that the GMA started sending out every week.
 Shortly after he insisted we have meetings without him, the rest of the group decided to re-implement the GMA's auto-sign up feature.

+<b>Conclusion</b>

+The GMA reduced the amount of human time spent on choosing a speaker while maxmizing flexibility.
+For our group, it was preferred to following a hard speaker-line up or trying to find a speaker at the end of each meeting.